 - Key retail financial products (including savings, protection, investments, mortgages and tax wrappers)

-All of our coaches have previous experience working in this area, and they must successfully complete a number of coaching sessions before they start running external sessions.
+All of our coaches have previous experience working in this area.
+Plus, they must successfully complete a number of coaching sessions before they start running external sessions.
 Our Head of Financial Planning will review these practice sessions.
 Coaches also undergo continuing professional development (35 hours per year) and are monitored regularly to make sure their sessions are useful and engaging.

 How much does a Financial Coach cost?

-If you’re lacking knowledge when it comes to your money and you’re not sure how to approach your goals, booking a coaching session will help you take a step in the right direction by giving you the support and confidence you need.
+Lacking knowledge when it comes to your money?
+Not sure how to approach your goals?
+Booking a coaching session will help you take a step in the right direction by giving you the support you need.

-What to look for when choosing a Financial Coach
+What to look for when choosing a coach

 If you’re new to coaching, here are some things to consider when booking a one-to-one session with a Financial Coach: